Q: Nothing is FREE!, What is the catch?

 Q: How do you decide which veterans get to go?

-Guardians wishing to accompany a specific veteran, please apply either on-line back-to-back or download and mail the applications together.
+• Guardians wishing to accompany a specific veteran, please apply either on-line back-to-back or download and mail the applications together.
 All other guardians apply individually and we will match you to a deserving veteran.
-Both family and solo guardians will be expected to pay the guardian fee ( yet TBD for 2014 ) and to attend a guardian meeting a week before your assigned flight.
-All guardians must be between the ages of 18-67.
-All guardians over the age of 65 will be required to complete an additional medical form.
+Both family and solo guardians will be expected to pay the guardian fee (TBD) and to attend a guardian meeting a week before your assigned flight.
+All guardians must be between the ages of 18-64.

 Q: How are you funded?

 Honor Flight receives no government grants and all monies raised go directly to fly the veterans .
 We are an all Volunteer program with no paid staff Our funding comes from small and large donations from individuals across the country that recognize the great accomplishments and sacrifices of these veterans and want to help them see their memorials before it is too late !
 Our donors also include corporations, foundations, fraternal organizations and veterans organizations.
 Donations may be made directly to our Headquarters in Cincinnati, or through a PayPal account.
 See the information on the front page of the website for contribution information.

 Q: How can I make a donation to Honor Flight?

 Anyone can make a donation.
 All donations are tax deductible under the 501(3)c designation from the IRS, please use the "DONATE HERE"

 link or the bottom at the top right.